MicrosoftDocs/customer-insights/topics/developers/tutorials/insights-smooth-data.md

 ---
 # Smooth data

-Explanation

-Exponential rolling average: give more weight to the latest data and react faster to recent changes; this is the preferred smoothing transform

 Some signals are noisy.
-To reduce fluctuations and noise, you can use rolling averages to smooth out variability and outliers.
-It also makes trends much easier to spot.
-Choose automatic time grain to let the system find the optimal window size.
+To reduce fluctuations and noise, you can use the methods built into Product Insights, such as rolling averages, exponential rolling averages, and rolling medians, to smooth out variability and outliers.
+These methods work by giving more weight to the latest data and reacting faster to recent changes.
+They also make trends much easier to spot.

+Choose an automatic time grain to let the system find the optimal window size.

 ## Example

-Step by step instructions
+1. Select the data set to smooth.
+2. Select a method from the **Smooth** menu such as **Rolling average**.
+3. Product Insights will smooth the data on your chart according to the method you have selected.

 > [!VIDEO https://ariamediahost.blob.core.windows.net/media/videos/ProductInsights/insights-smoothing.mp4]